Enigmatic-Smile/docs/cards/README.md

 # Cards
 The Card object holds information about the card details submitted by the user using our SDKs - we have JavaScript, Android, iOS and ReactNative SDKs at the moment.
 One user may link multiple debit or credit cards.

 ## Metadata

 The Card object can also have associated metadata, with an `id` property that is a *non-unique index*.
 When creating a card, you can set the `id` property of the metadata to a custom identifier, for example `my-brand-name-cards`.
-Later you can retrieve a list of cards by using the metadata `ID`, .
+Later you can use our Cards API to retrieve a list of cards by using the metadata `ID`.
 You can read more about this in our API Reference for the [List Cards from Metadata ID](https://reference.fidel.uk/v1/reference#list-cards-from-metadata-id) endpoint.

 ## Add Card with SDK (preferred)